qiwi/deep-proxy/README.md

 const proxy = createDeepProxy(({DEFAULT}) => DEFAULT, target)
 ```

-All the traps follows to the single handler, so you're able to build various complex conditions in one place.
-This approach might be useful if need some kind of "rich" model, but don't want to complicate DTO.
+All the traps follow to the single handler, so you're able to build various complex conditions in one place.
+This approach might be useful if you need some kind of "rich" model, but don't want to complicate DTO.
 ```typescript
 if (path.length > 10) {
   if (prop === 'foo' || ['get', 'set', 'ownKeys'].includes(trapName)) {